reach-sh/reach-lang/docs-vue/src/ref-backends-rpc-proto.md

 ---

-<Defn :name="Interactive RPC methods">Interactive RPC methods</Defn> consume arguments, including a specification of interactive RPC callbacks, and produce an interactive RPC continuation.
+${defn("Interactive RPC methods")} consume arguments, including a specification of interactive RPC callbacks, and produce an interactive RPC continuation.

-An <Defn :name="interactive RPC callback">interactive RPC callback</Defn> is a key of a JSON object, bound to `true`, that indicates that the initiator of an interactive RPC method responds to requests for further data during the execution of this call.
+An ${defn("interactive RPC callback")} is a key of a JSON object, bound to `true`, that indicates that the initiator of an interactive RPC method responds to requests for further data during the execution of this call.

-An <Defn :name="interactive RPC continuation">interactive RPC continuation</Defn> is a JSON object that matches either:
+An ${defn("interactive RPC continuation")} is a JSON object that matches either:
 + `{t: "Done", ans}`, where `ans` is the final result of the original interactive RPC method.
 + `{t: "Kont", kid, m, args}`, where `kid` is an RPC handle, `m` is a string naming one of the interactive RPC callback methods, and `args` is an array of the arguments to that method.